stablecarbon/fiatgateway_ethcontracts/README.md

 2) Newly created contracts are initialized with empty data storages.
 A newly created token contract must be assigned a chosen regulated upon creation. `CarbonDollarProxyFactory` and `WhitelistedTokenProxyFactory` work similarly to the Regulator factory.
 They create new tokens via `CarbonDollarProxyFactory.createToken(CUSD.address, CUSDRegulator.address)` and `WhitelistedTOkenProxyFactory.createToken(WT.address, CUSD.address, WTRegulator.address)` where CUSD, WT and CUSD/WTRegulators are abstract logic contracts.
 CUSD is the CarbonDollar that a given WT is fungible with.
 Again, ownerships of token contracts must be claimed.

 3) Now, we have to do some additional setup steps to ensure that CUSD and WT work properly.

 i) CarbonDollarRegulator and WhitelistedTokenRegulator instances must whitelist the CUSD active address to enforce fungibility between CUSD and WT

+	`WTRegulator.whitelist(CUSD.address, {from: validator})`
-	`Regulator.whitelist(CUSD.address, {from: validator})`
+	`CUSDRegulator.whitelist(CUSD.address, {from: validator})`

+ii) CUSD must whitelist WT as an official stablecoin that CUSD is redeemable for

+	`CUSD.listToken(WT.address, {from:cusdOwner})`

-ii) To mint new tokens, both the CarbonDollarRegulator and WhitelistedTokenRegulator must designate a minter capable of calling `mint()`
+iii) To mint new tokens, both the CarbonDollarRegulator and WhitelistedTokenRegulator must designate a minter capable of calling `mint()`

 	`Regulator.setMinter(minter, {from: validator})`

-III) To set a fee charged upon redeeming CUSD into WT, the CUSD contract owner may call `CUSD.setFee(fee)` on the active CUSD contract.
+iv) To set a fee charged upon redeeming CUSD into WT, the CUSD contract owner may call `CUSD.setFee(fee)` on the active CUSD contract.
 Fees can optionally be collected be escrowed by the CUSD contract to pay for transaction fees.

+v) An address must be whitelisted by both CUSD and WT0 regulators to receive newly minted CUSD and whitelisted by WT0 to receive WT0

 Model scripts are provided in `./scripts/` for convenient contract interactions that can be run with `truffle exc ./scripts/[script] --network [network]`